 You don't even have to have lots of yard space to create a vegetable garden.
 In fact you can even grow vegetables in your front yard.
 Simply cut a small rectangular border out of your turf and plant up with your favorite vegetables.
 Back the plot with a trellis and climb beans, peas or tomatoes to increase your mini plot's productivity and aesthetics.

+Greenhouse ideas are an essential for any serious gardener.
 'A greenhouse is the stepping-off point for outdoor vegetable production.
-As well as raising tender crops including courgettes and outdoor cucumbers, you can kick-start runner beans, brassicas and even such root crops as carrots and beets,' advises Tom Barry, CEO of Hartley Botanic.
+As well as raising tender crops including courgettes and outdoor cucumbers, you can kick-start runner beans, brassicas and even such root crops as carrots and beets,' advises Tom Barry, CEO of Hartley Botanic (opens in new tab).

 'Starting a vegetable garden under glass means you will have an abundance of absolutely delicious vegetables and fruit every time you step into your garden,' continues Tom Barry.

 If you're wondering 'what vegetables grow well in containers?'
-Then you'll be glad to know that most vegetables will grow well in containers so long as they are big enough.
+Then you'll be glad to know that most vegetables will grow well as part of container gardening ideas, so long as they are big enough.
 Salad vegetables, carrots, onions and tomatoes all grow well particularly well in containers though.

 Incorporating vegetable garden ideas into your patio design adds a productive angle to your patio space.
 Either create beds in amongst the gravel, tiles or flagstones, or opt for a few artfully placed pots brimming with your favorite vegetables.